 If a hunter wants the level of sportsmanship found in bull riding, the stakes must be raised, and it would involve more than losing thermal underwear.
-So I submit Seven Rules to help level the playing field.
+So I submit a few guidelines to help level the playing field.

-6. Tuesday shall be a day of rest for all hunters must stay home and spend time with their significant other (Labrador).
+- Tuesday shall be known as a day of rest for all hunters must stay home and spend time with their significant other (Black Lab).